 The College believes that many disagreements can be resolved through an informal interactive process.
 An employee who has followed the College’s procedures for requesting accommodations and believes s/he has been denied a reasonable accommodation is encouraged to approach one of the following individuals to discuss the matter and seek assistance in resolving the disagreement: the Access Services Director; the Environmental Health and Safety Officer; the employee’s supervisor, department director or chair, dean, or the Provost, as appropriate.

 If the employee prefers, s/he may contact the College’s ADA/504 Compliance Officer for assistance.
 Employees contacting the Compliance Officer should be prepared to explain the nature of the dispute and the actions taken previously to resolve their concerns.
 The Compliance Officer will ensure that a thorough and impartial review of the issues is conducted and may consult with the parties involved to gather additional information and, when indicated, may convene a meeting of relevant individuals to seek resolution of the dispute.
 The employee will be informed, in writing, of the outcome of this process within fifteen (15) workdays of having discussed the dispute with the Compliance Officer.
-The ADA/504 Compliance Officer is the College’s Equal Opportunity Officer who can be contacted at (610) 526-5275.
+The ADA/504 Compliance Officer, who is the College’s Equal Opportunity Officer, may be reached at email@example.com and 610-526-7630.

 Retaliation against any individual because s/he has initiated a good faith disability discrimination grievance will not be tolerated by the College.